Alexlloydwhite/alexlloydwhite/README.md

-### Hi there 👋
+### Hi there 👋 i'm Alex!

 - 🔭 I’m currently working on my final project at Prime Digital Academy
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Typescript & mastering React
-- 💬 Ask me about anything!
+- 💬 Ask me about my favorite coding meme
 - 📫 How to reach me: Alexlloydwhite@gmail.com
-- 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: In my free time i enjoy wine, golfing, bouldering, and riding my moped.
+- ⚡ Fun fact: I can tell you where a wine was produced based on just smelling it!